 Opioid abuse in a high-risk pregnancy clinic

 We are conducting a short-term longitudinal study of mothers-to-be in a high-risk pregnancy clinic at the University of Tennessee Medical Center in Knoxville (UTMC).
 Some of the mothers are at risk due to opioid misuse, others due to non-drug-related factors.
 We are interested in relationships between opioid misuse, childhood maltreatment, borderline features, stress, social support, depression, and anxiety.
-We first interview mothers when they are pregnant.
-We then access information on birth outcomes from medical records and follow the mothers up when the infant is 6 months old.
+We see mothers when they are pregnant, we access information on birth outcomes from medical records, and follow the mothers up when the infant is about 3 and 6 months old.
 We will assess the relationship between opioid misuse and how the mother-infant relationship is developing, how mothers are coping with parenting stress, how satisfied they feel about their parenting, if they experience domestic violence, and whether they relapse with opioids.

-We are interested in is reflective functioning (mentalization), which is the ability to make sense of one’s own and others’ mental and emotional states.
-Being able to understand one’s own and others’ feelings and motivations, engenders warm and close relationships and good emotion regulation.
+An additional construct we are interested in is reflective functioning (mentalization), which is the capacity, in this case in a mother, to make sense of her own mental and emotional states, and those of her child.
+The ability to understand one’s own and seek to understand others’ feelings and motivations, makes for warm and close relationships and good emotion regulation.
 Poor reflective functioning is associated with a history of childhood trauma such as maltreatment and separation from, or loss of, a caregiver.
-Good reflective functioning in a mother is associated with the development of a secure attachment with her infant at 12 months.
+Good maternal reflective functioning is associated with the development of a secure attachment with the infant.

 We are also interested in comparing treatment options for pregnant women who misuse opioids in pregnancy.
-The standard of care is for women to maintain on low doses of opioids to minimize cravings and help prevent relapse.
-However, this does not take advantage of many women’s desire to stop using opioids completely prior to giving birth.
-Moreover, neonatal opioid withdrawal syndrome (NOWS; formerly termed neonatal abstinence syndrome, NAS) is a likely consequence for infants of women who maintain on prescribed opioids as it is for women who continue to misuse opioids during pregnancy.
-NOWS infants are born dependent on opioids and may have difficulty sleeping, eating, and being soothed.
-Physicians at UTMC are on the forefront of helping women withdraw from opioids during pregnancy in conjunction with an intensive behavioral intervention to reduce the likelihood of relapse.
+The standard of care is for women to maintain on low doses of opioids to minimize cravings.
+However, this does not take advantage of many women’s desire to stop using opioids prior to giving birth.
+Moreover, neonatal opioid withdrawal syndrome (NOWS; formerly termed neonatal abstinence syndrome NAS) is a likely consequence for these women’s infants, just as it is for women who continue to misuse opioids during pregnancy.
+NOWS infants are born dependent on opioids.
+Physicians at UTMC are on the forefront of assisting women withdraw from opioids during pregnancy in conjunction with an intensive behavioral intervention to reduce the likelihood of relapse.

 Child development in the offspring of mothers with borderline personality disorder (BPD)